cherrypy/cherrypy/sphinx/source/progguide/logging.rst

 Each log manager possesses the following attributes:

  * access(): writes to the access log in `Apache/NCSA Combined Log Format <http://httpd.apache.org/docs/2.0/logs.html#combined>`_.
 CherryPy calls this automatically for you.
 Note there are no arguments; it collects the data itself from ``cherrypy.request``.
  * access_file: the filename for ``self.access_log``.
-If you set this to a string, it'll add the appropriate !FileHandler for you.
+If you set this to a string, it'll add the appropriate FileHandler for you.
 If you set it to None or ``''``, it will remove the handler.
  * access_log: the actual ``logging.Logger`` instance for access messages.
  * appid: the id of the Application object which owns this log manager.
 If this is a global log manager, appid is None.
  * ``__call__``: an alias for ``error`` (see next).
  * ``error(msg='', context='', severity=logging.DEBUG, traceback=False)``: write ''msg'' to the error log.
 If ''traceback'' is True, the traceback of the current exception (if any) will be appended to ''msg''.
  * error_file: the filename for ``self.error_log``.
-If you set this to a string, it'll add the appropriate !FileHandler for you.
+If you set this to a string, it'll add the appropriate FileHandler for you.
 If you set it to None or ``''``, it will remove the handler.
  * error_log: the actual ``logging.Logger`` instance for error messages.
  * logger_root: the "top-level" logger name ("<logger_root>.error.<appid>").
 Defaults to "cherrypy".
  * screen: a boolean.
 If you set this to True, it'll add the appropriate ``StreamHandler(sys.stdout)`` for you.
 If you set it to False, it will remove the handler.